 Most residential rental properties are subject to the residential property deduction rules (also known as the ring-fencing rules).
 The rules generally limit the amount of residential deductions you can claim in the year to the total amount of residential income earned in that year.

-If the residential property makes a loss it must be carried forward to the next year in which residential income, including income from properties held on revenue account, is earned.
+If the deductions are more than your income, the difference must be carried forward to the next year you earn income from the residential property, including income from properties held on revenue account.

 The residential property calculations are made at the partner or owner level as they may have other residential income and deductions that need to be included.
-There are 2 levels of exclusions from the rules.